Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-5-m2.md

   Flutter is one of the most popular cross-platform frameworks, and it can run on many OSes, such as Android, iOS, Windows, Linux, and Mac.

-  With flutter-tizen, application developers can deploy faster, get native performance, and easily port Flutter applications to Tizen.
+  With Flutter for Tizen, application developers can deploy faster, get native performance, and easily port Flutter applications to Tizen.

   Tizen embedder is implemented in order to connect the Tizen platform with the Flutter engine as well as plug-in support for native capabilities such as battery, connectivity, video player, webview, and more.